 Through boozy family holidays and disastrous ski vacations, Girls in White Dresses pulls us deep inside the circle of these friends, relationships lost to politics and relationships found in pet stores, perfectly capturing the wild frustrations and soaring joys of modern life.
 With a wry sense of humor, jennifer Close brings us through those thrilling, bewildering, what-on-earth-am-I-going-to-do-with-my-life years of early adulthood.

-Girls in White Dresses #ad - Mary thinks she might cry with happiness when she finally meets a nice guy who loves his mother, only to realize he’ll never love Mary quite as much.
+Mary thinks she might cry with happiness when she finally meets a nice guy who loves his mother, only to realize he’ll never love Mary quite as much.
 And lauren, a waitress at a midtown bar, swears up and down she won’t fall for the sleazy bartender—a promise that his dirty blond curls and perfect vodka sodas make hard to keep.

 They wear pastel dresses and drink champagne by the case, but amid the celebration these women have their own lives to contend with: Isabella is working at a mailing-list company, dizzy with the mixed signals of a boss who claims she’s on a diet but has Isabella file all morning if she forgets to bring her a chocolate muffin.